 The Recovery Industry

-I’ve written elsewhere about the fact that I am a survivor of childhood sexual abuse and have been treated for depression in the past.
-As a result, I had an extended experience with the recovery industry in the United States.
-I have real problems with that industry, and have chosen not to continue being one of the people feeding it.
+I’ve written elsewhere about the fact that I am a survivor of childhood sexual abuse and have been treated for depression.
+As a result, I’ve had extensive experience with the recovery industry in the United States.
+I have real problems with many aspects of that industry.

 I would hate to see anyone read my concerns about the recovery industry use those concerns as another excuse to delay getting help for mental health problems.
 Please don’t.
 I do hope that anyone reading this essay will be a more informed consumer and simply be more aware and proactive in seeking mental health care.

-Through trial and error, I did learn that I relate best to female therapists, and that I needed one who would be blunt with me if she thought I was avoiding some issue.
-I learned that group therapy is utterly useless for me, because I’m very good at redirecting attention from myself to someone else in the group.
-I learned that I am most comfortable with a therapist who shares, or is at least very sympathetic to, my spiritual beliefs, so that I can be open without being defensive.
+Through trial and error, I did learn that I relate best to female therapists and that I needed one who would be blunt with me if she thought I was avoiding some issue.
+I learned that I am most comfortable with a therapist who shares, or is at least very sympathetic to, my spiritual beliefs (or lack of belief) so that I can be open without being defensive.
+I have a long list of questions that I ask any potential therapist to weed out the ones who are, for me, duds.

 Finally, some therapists and others in the recovery industry don’t ever foresee a time to end treatment.
 Even if a patient is functioning normally and no longer experiencing the problems that caused her to enter treatment in the first place, some psychologists and others regard any attempt to end treatment as signs of illness.
 Yes, there are people who end therapy too early.
 Once you’re functioning and don’t have new issues to work out, I think it’s time to end the therapy relationship.
 Yes, you might need more treatment later if new issues come up.
 There is a time to be finished, though, even if the therapist does still have a high car payment or has just signed a new mortgage.